-In 2017, the the United Nations’ revenue totaled US $53.2 billion.
-It’s the most recent year for which there is data, and is roughly the same amount as Lebanon’s GDP that year.
+In 2019, the United Nations’ revenue totaled US $56.9 billion.
+It’s the most recent year for which there is data, and is roughly the same amount as Uruguay’s GDP in 2020.
 With that kind of money floating around, it pays to understand at least the basics of how the UN is financed.

 The United Nations has 193 member states, all of which pay yearly into the organization.
 Those payments are called contributions, and are divided into two types: assessed and voluntary.
 Assessed contributions are mandatory.

 Voluntary contributions are made at the discretion of each state.
 Most voluntary contributions are earmarked by the country for use toward a particular program or location.

 Seventy-two percent of UN funding comes from governments.
 But there are a handful of non-state organizations that also contribute, including the Bill and Melinda Gates Foundation, which volunteered $276 million in 2019.

 In 2019, the US contributed more than $11 billion to the United Nations, which is roughly one-fifth of the organization’s entire budget.
 This means the US is responsible for a significant portion of many UN agencies’ funds.
 Hence, when the country threatens to pull financing for an agency, the UN listens.

 Member states are required to pay into both the UN general budget, which runs operations, and the peacekeeping budget.
 Complicated formulas determine the percentage of both budgets each member state must pay.
 The equations take into consideration a nation’s gross national income, population, and debt burden.

 The US is responsible for paying 22% of the UN’s general budget, and 28% of the peacekeeping budget.
 As the largest individual funder, the US makes an annual fuss about their required dues.
 Payments to the general budget are capped at 22%, and the US is the only country to reach that ceiling.